Te Reo Māori Essentials: A Guide to the Alphabet and Pronunciation

 2. Listen Actively: Expose yourself to a variety of speakers from different regions.
 Listening to native speakers from various backgrounds will help you become familiar with diverse pronunciations.

 3. Choose a dialect: As you encounter different dialects, consider adopting one dialect to use as your own.
 If you are Māori, the natural choice would be the dialect to which you are connected through whakapapa.
 If you are non-Māori, consider choosing the dialect of the region in which you live/feel most connected.
+A tip for learners: the main focus should be nailing the basics of the language.
+Once you feel you have grasped the fundamentals, then you can consider focusing more on dialectal differences.

 4. Cultural Sensitivity: Respect the historical and cultural significance of each dialect.
 Be mindful that certain pronunciations and words may hold specific meanings or stories within certain communities.